-Keep reading to find a detailed breakdown of the first block of programming.
+Keep reading to find a detailed breakdown of each block of programming.

 The goal for this block of programming will be to first increase our Base Level Strength and then begin developing Strength Endurance.
 While we are doing this we will also be maintaining the work capacity and skills that we have developed during our lead up to the Open season.